Au cœur du stade (video): Content

-The Au cœur du stade DVD also includes exclusive footage from the making of S'il suffisait d'aimer and Let's Talk About Love.
-It features an appearance by guest star Sir George Martin, and rarely seen footage of Dion, Barbra Streisand, David Foster, and the "Tell Him" lyricists Linda Thompson chatting around the piano.
-The entire "Tell Him" video is also included on this disk.
+The DVD provides behind‑the‑scenes material related to the creation of S'il suffisait d'aimer and Let's Talk About Love.
+It also includes an appearance by Sir George Martin and rare footage of Dion, Streisand, David Foster, and lyricist Linda Thompson discussing "Tell Him".
+The full "Tell Him" music video is included as a bonus.

+A CD edition of the concert was released separately.

+Commercial performance

-Au cœur du stade was certified Diamond in France in 2001 for selling over 100,000 copies.
+Au cœur du stade received a diamond certification in France in 2001 for sales exceeding 100,000 copies.

-Au cœur du stade CD is also available.